 Although the three Persons of the Godhead are the same in properties and attributes, and equal in power and glory, it appears that the Father is recognized as the ultimate authority.
 “The head of Christ is God” (1 Corinthians 11:3 also 1 Corinthians 3:23).
 Yet, just because the Father seems to have supreme authority, it does not in any way diminish from the divinity of Jesus and the Spirit.

 The Son constantly receives His glory, power, throne from the Father (John 3:35; John 5:22).
 The Son lives to glorify the Father, and the Spirit lives to glorify the Father and Son (John 17:1, 5; John 16:14; John 13:31, 32).
 The Father, Son, and Spirit always seem to be trying to out give and glorify each other (John 17:1, 5; John 16:14; John 13:31, 32).

-The Trinity can be resembled to one rope with three united strands, the three persons of the Godhead “For there are three that bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one” (1 John 5:7).
-Each is God (2 Corinthians 13:14; Matthew 28:19; Titus 2:13; Matthew 12:32…etc.), yet the three are one (Ephesians 4:6).
-They are one in nature, character, and purpose.
-And they are the same in properties, attributes and equal in power and glory.
+The Godhead can be resembled to one rope with three united strands (2 Corinthians 13:14; Matthew 28:19; Titus 2:13; Matthew 12:32…etc.).
+The three are one (Ephesians 4:6) in nature, character, and purpose.
+And they are the same in properties, attributes and equal in power and glory (1 John 5:7).

 Check out our Bible Answers page for more information on a variety of topics.